codex-team/capella/README.md

 [![](docs/assets/drag-n-drop.gif)](https://capella.pics/image/0351d892-44ba-4c5f-9d34-0af0f9e33651)

-> :warning: Warning
+> :warning: **Warning**
 >
 > https://capella.pics is currently in beta.
-Uploading a large number of files is not supported.
 >
-> At this time any client cannot upload more than **3 images per minute**.
-This limit can be extened by access tokens.
-You can get it for your project later.
+> Capella requires a project's token for image uploading.
+We are testing the service for a fast, stable and secure work.
+>
+> You will be able to enroll your project to get a token later.
+Keep track of Capella's updates on https://github.com/codex-team/capella.

 ## Content